d0tiKs/sk-tracking/README.md

    - Total bids are checked against total tricks
 5. **Results phase**:
    - Enter tricks won, Harry adjustment, bonus points, and special cards
-   - **Special cards are tracked for reference only** — add their points manually to the Bonus field if desired
+   - **Special cards are tracked for reference only** — each card type now has separate positive and negative counters, so you can record both beneficial and penalizing instances in the same round.
+Add their points manually to the Bonus field if desired.
    - See **live projected score** before saving
 6. **Summary**:
    - View rankings, per-round breakdown, and cumulative scores